inasafe/inasafe/docs/reporting-standards.md

 content.
 Using this table as a reference:
 ![image](https://cloud.githubusercontent.com/assets/13621886/16513431/eab2319e-3f8e-11e6-9249-eb265f95ac43.png)

-We propose the title should use the following syntax
+The title should use the following syntax:
 <**exposure**> <**affected by/in**> <**type of hazard**> <**event/hazard**>

-* In the table, we see that **exposure** contains people (population), buildings (building and infrastructure), roads, and land cover.
-It is people, property, systems, or other elements present in hazard zones that are thereby subject to potential losses (UNISDR's terminology).
-* **Affected by/in**, is the influence or effect from external factor, i.e. affected by a disaster.
-* **The type of hazard**, it is the type of hazards that supports by InaSAFE to analyse with.
-* **Event or hazard**, this is a different scenario, in a single scenario we use **event** and when it is multiple scenarios we use **hazard**.
+**Exposure** shows which exposure element present in the analysis area, that is subject to potential losses, is being focused on in this report.
+Examples of exposure elements include: people (population), buildings (building and infrastructure), roads, and land cover. **Affected by/in** is the influence or effect from an external factor, i.e. affected by a hazard. **The type of hazard** is the type of hazard that has been chosen for analysis if that hazard is supported by InaSAFE for analysis. **Event/hazard** shows whether the analysis is from a single scenario (**event**) or multiple scenarios (**hazard**).

-* We need to use specific “not translated” words for the Indonesian version.
+Please note that specific "not translated" words are used for titles in the Indonesian version.
-* Capitalise the first letter of the title only.

 ### Examples: